burak-ozenc/head-first-design-patterns--examples/Decorator.StarBuzz/Readme.md

 Create an abstract CondimentDecorator class( : Beverage) and all condiments should inherit from this class.

 At run time, wrap the desired coffee object with the decorator(s), and override the description and cost the coffee object.

-### Downs
- If I want to floor the final result of cost, I have to change all the decorators.
- So this is not practically good for code re-use.